burlinson/AI/_posts/2025-11-22-Smell-Taste-Touch.md

 Tactile AI is transforming manufacturing, healthcare, and robotics, enabling machines that can assist with surgery and provide physical care.

-AI is on a trajectory to evolving from a system that reads the world to one that senses it.
+AI is on a trajectory to evolve from a system that reads the world to one that senses it.

 As models integrate smell, taste, and touch with language, vision, and sound, they will develop a multidimensional understanding of reality, similar to our own.
 In fact, in some cases it might well surpass our own understanding.